syncfusion-content/maui-docs/MAUI/Accordion/appearance.md

 ## Icon color customization

 The `SfAccordion` allows you to customize the color of the expander icon by using the `HeaderIconColor` property.
-By default, the `HeaderIconColor` is `Black`.

 {% tabs %}
 {% highlight xaml %}